cekit/cekit/docs/descriptor/packages.rst

 Linked
 """"""
-In this approach contet sets file is linked from a separate yaml file next to image descriptor via ``content_sets_file`` key.
+In this approach Contet sets file is linked from a separate yaml file next to image descriptor via ``content_sets_file`` key.

 Image descriptor: